Eeps30/sbi-software-test/README.md

 ### To Do
 * Make all tests pass consistently
+* Add more robust error handling for each route
 * add any new tests that can be helpful

 ## Contents